Azure/acr/docs/FAQ.md

 You can use Docker Client and Notary Client to interact trusted images with ACR.
 Detailed documentation can be found at [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/).

+## docker pull fails with error: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)

+ - If this error is a transient issue, then retry will succeed.
+ - If it is failing continuously then there could be a problem with the docker daemon, which can be mitigated by restarting the docker daemon.
+We have seen such issues before and restarting daemon generally works.
+ - If you continue to see this issue after restarting docker daemon, then the problem could be some network connectivity issues with the machine.
+To check if general network on the machine is healthy, try pinging www.bing.com and see if it works.
+ - You should always have a retry mechanism on all docker client operations.